Rover (marque): BMW ownership

 The Honda partnership proved to be the turnaround point for the company, steadily rebuilding its image to the point where once again, Rover-branded cars were seen as upmarket alternatives to Fords and Vauxhalls.
 In 1994, British Aerospace sold the Rover Group, including the Rover, Land Rover, Riley, Mini, Triumph, and Austin-Healey brands to BMW, who had begun to see Rover-branded cars as potential major competitors.

 Under BMW, the Rover Group developed the Rover 75 and was launched in June 1999, as a retro-designed car influenced by the earlier Rover P4 and P5 designs.
-It proved to be a success for the marque, gaining positive critics, although it failed to outsell the BMW 3 Series.
+It proved to be a success for the brand, gaining positive critics, although it failed to outsell the BMW 3 Series.

-In May 2000, BMW split up the Rover Group, selling Land Rover to the Ford Motor Company for an estimated sum of £1.8-billion, retaining the MINI marque and selling the rest of the car business to the Phoenix Consortium, who established it as MG Rover.
+In May 2000, BMW split up the Rover Group, selling Land Rover to the Ford Motor Company for an estimated sum of £1.8-billion, retaining the MINI brand and selling the rest of the car business to the Phoenix Consortium, who established it as MG Rover.
 Although BMW included ownership of the MG brand in the deal, they retained ownership of the Rover brand, licensing its use to the new MG Rover company for use on the ongoing car models that they had acquired.